ProgrammingHero1/B610-Learning-Platform-Assignment/task_description.md

 ### Optional (But Highly Recommended):

-1. Add a simple form that will have fields for user name, user email, address, and phone number.
-Once the user submits the form, you will display a thank you message.
-Please note.
-This task is optional

-5. Add a link for Password reset (use toast/ alert), (Don't worry if the email goes to the spam folder.)
+1. Add a link for Password reset (use toast/ alert), (Don't worry if the email goes to the spam folder.)

 3. Add "active route" to indicate the route which you are visiting.

 1. Use react-hook-form package to make forms on your website

-1. Add something extra of your own.
-This will help you in the future to differentiate your project from others.

 1. Explore & use these react packages in your website : react-icons, react-image-magnify, react-awesome-slider, react-loader etc.